theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

     <img src="https://lh3.googleusercontent.com/-65uv6eOmFtY/UPMT__agAvI/AAAAAAAACsE/xh3h5gOWgro/s800/choose-classic-wizard.png" />
 </div>

 The next screen shows you the AMIs available for you to.
-AMIs are images that contain the operating system (and sometimes other software) that you server will be using.
-The options with the star symbol are those that qualify under the one year free tier.
+AMIs are the starting blueprints for our server.
+They contain the operating system (and sometimes other software) that you server will be using.
+The options with the star symbol are those that qualify for the one year free tier.
 We will be using the Ubuntu Server 64 bit AMI which does qualify for the free tier.
-I'll be using the 12.04.1 LTS, but other versions should be fine for this tutorial.
+I'll be using version 12.04.1 LTS, but other versions should also be fine for this tutorial.

 <div class="central-section">
     <img src="https://lh5.googleusercontent.com/-tSIjke2VslU/UPMUEBvNUEI/AAAAAAAACtU/BPDFbHgTasc/s720/pick-ami.png" />